 Cows are great at upcycling plant nutrients, as they create nutritious food for humans.
 Common on California dairies is the feeding of a total mixed ration or TMR.
 This is a blend of different feedstuffs necessary for optimal cow health and nutrition, which can include alfalfa hay, corn, wheat and other grass-based plants.
-Unique to California TMRs is the high percentage of by-products included from the other diverse California crops, such as almond hulls, citrus and tomato pulp, culled carrots and other similar products that are not wanted for human consumption but make healthy, nutritious feed for cattle.
-California dairies meet more than 40% of their cows' feed needs using these by-products, which contributes to overall cow nutrition, and reduces the need to grow additional crops, thus saving water, land, energy and emissions.
-This keeps 15 tons, or over 1,000 garbage trucks, of unusable food and fiber by-products out of landfills every day.
+Unique to California TMRs is the high percentage of byproducts included from the other diverse California crops, such as almond hulls, citrus and tomato pulp, culled carrots and other similar products that are not wanted for human consumption but make healthy, nutritious feed for cattle.
+California dairies meet more than 40% of their cows' feed needs using these byproducts, which contributes to overall cow nutrition, and reduces the need to grow additional crops, thus saving water, land, energy and emissions.
+This keeps 15 tons, or over 1,000 garbage trucks, of unusable food and fiber byproducts out

 Real California dairy products live up to the sustainability moniker.
 In addition to the environmental gains made by California dairy farmers, consumers enjoy the nutrient-dense qualities of California dairy to sustain the health and wellness of their families at an affordable price.
-Natural dairy milk is rich in vitamin A, vitamin D, nine essential nutrients and high-quality protein.
+Natural dairy milk is rich in vitamin A, vitamin D, calcium, high-quality protein and nine essential nutrients.
 Recent research shows that including dairy in the diet may reduce the risk of heart disease, increase bone mineral density and decrease the risk of diabetes.

-120
+180

 NUTRIENT INFORMATION BASED ON 1 CUP (8 OZ.)
-LOW-FAT MILK SOY ALMOND COCONUT
+LOW-FAT MILK SOY ALMOND OAT

-CALORIES 110 110 60 80
+CALORIES 110 110 60 120

-PROTEIN 8g 8g 1g <1g
+PROTEIN 8g 8g 1g 3g

 TOTAL FAT 2.5g 4.5g 2.5g 5g

-CARBOHYDRATES 12g 9g 8g 7g
+CARBOHYDRATES 12g 9g 8g 16g

-CALCIUM 30 % 45 % 45 % 45 %
+CALCIUM 30% 45% 45% 25%

-PHOSPHORUS 25 % 25% N/A N/A
+PHOSPHORUS 25% 25% N/A 20%

-POTASSIUM 10% 10% 1% 1%
+POTASSIUM 10% 10% 1% 8%

-RIBOFLAVIN 25 % 30% 30% N/A
+RIBOFLAVIN 25% 30% 30% 45%

 VITAMIN B12 20% 50% 50% 50%

-VITAMIN D 25% 30% 25% 25%
+VITAMIN D 25% 30% 25% 20%

-COST PER SERVING \$0.28 \$0.43 \$0.42 \$0.57
+COST PER SERVING \$0.35 \$0.57 \$0.50 \$0.71

-COST PER (G) OF PROTEIN \$0.04 \$0.05 \$0.42 \$0.57
+COST PER (G) OF PROTEIN \$0.04 \$0.07 \$0.50 \$0.24

-NATURALLY OCCURRING/NOT ADDED % DAILY VALUE 2020 IRI FOR FULL INFORMATION PLEASE VISIT: CALIFORNIADAIRYPRESSROOM.COM/BEVCOMPARE
+■ NATURALLY OCCURRING/NOT ADDED \% DAILY VALUE \\IRI 10/8/23 FOR FULL INFORMATION PLEASE VISIT: CALIFORNIADAIRYPRESSROOM.COM/BEVCOMPARE